TheMMC/In-Place_Upgrade_Helper/README.md

 This tool can upgrade Windows via four different methods:

--simple key-change with slmgr ( see https://learn.microsoft.com/en-us/windows/deployment/upgrade/windows-edition-upgrades for supported upgrade-paths)
+-simple key-change with slmgr ( see https://learn.microsoft.com/en-us/windows/deployment/upgrade/windows-edition-upgrades for supported upgrade-paths).
+This tool has all necessary OEM/GLVK-keys integrated, no need to search the MS knowledge base.

 -start setup.exe and let it choose the edition by itself.
 More or less just the normal inplace-upgrade.